daronphang/coding_resources/javascript/angular/rxjs.md

 ```
 ### Operators:
 Operators are functions.
 Allows complex asynchronous code to be easily composed.
 Two types of operators, pipeable and creation.
 Pipeable generates another Observable as output.
+Creation operators take a value as input and return an Observable as output.
 ```javascript
 import { of } from 'rxjs';
 import { map } from 'rxjs/operators';